 Super-excited to get my weekend started today!
 Not because of the whole “fall back” time change (although I do love getting that extra hour).
-Just means it’s dark when I go to work, and now it will be dark when I come home from work – yuck!
+It just means it’s dark when I go to work, and now it will be dark when I come home from work – yuck!
 No, I’m excited because I’m going to see my St. Louis Blues play tomorrow night.
 Woo-hoo!
 Let’s go Blues!
 Yeah, I’ve pretty much got all my 4th graders asking every morning, “Did the Blues win last night, Miss Camden?” #hockeyfansforlife

 Celebrating Our Veterans